WHAT IS A ROYALTY INTEREST?

 HOW LONG WILL I BE ASSURED OF WHAT I’M BUYING AND THE LEGALITY OF THE TRANSACTION?

-We do an initial check of the royalty and its ownership, but we rely heavily on the owner of the item for this information and our due diligence.
-For further information, please refer to the terms and conditions of the website and the associated detailed information that is posted with the item for auction.
+We do thorough background check of the royalty stream and its ownership.
+In addition to further verification provided by the current owner of the royalty stream and The Royalty Exchange’s due diligence of the asset, we make sure every asset available at The Royalty Exchange is safe, verified and transparent.
+For further information, please refer to the terms and conditions of the website and the associated detailed information posted in each listing.

 DO I NEED TO HIRE A LAWYER?